glassroom/heinsen_routing/README.md

 *Q: "Can I use `EfficientVectorRouting` in a Transformer?
 CNN?
 RNN?
 Autoencoder?
 Generative model?
 Any model?"*

 A: Yes. `EfficientVectorRouting` is a general-purpose PyTorch module.
-You can use it as a component of any model.

 *Q: "Can I use `EfficientVectorRouting` instead of self-attention as a component of models?"*